FFT-based Dynamic Subspace Selection for Low-Rank Adaptive Optimization of Large Language Models: Method

 \subsection{Discrete Cosine Transform}

-The Discrete Cosine Transform (DCT) is widely used in the signal processing and data compression (e.g., JPEG algorithm for image compression) and consists of $n$ orthogonal basis vectors whose components are cosines~\citep{strang1999dct}.
-There are minor variations of DCT and in this work we will use DCT-2 and DCT-3 (one is the transpose of the other).
-We denote the DCT-3 matrix of order $n$ by $Q \in \R^{n \times n}$, defined as $Q_{ij} = \sqrt{2/n} \cdot \cos \frac{i(2j+1)\pi}{2n}$, with $i,j \in [n]$, where the first row has to be divided by $\sqrt{2}$ in order for $Q$ to be orthogonal, i.e. $Q^\top Q = I_n$.
-We can efficiently compute $Q$ using a vectorized implementation that is fast for large values of $n$ on the GPU as follows.
-We first create one vector $L = [0, \cdots, n-1]^{\top}$, which is used to create the matrix $\I \in \N^{n \times n}$ by replicating $L$ on the columns of $\I$:
+The Discrete Cosine Transform (DCT) is widely used in the signal processing and data compression literature (e.g., JPEG algorithm for image compression) and consists of $n$ orthogonal basis vectors whose components are cosines~\citep{strang1999dct}.
+There are minor variations of DCT and in this work we will use DCT-II/III.
+We denote the DCT-III matrix of order $n$ by $Q \in \R^{n \times n}$, defined as $Q_{ij} = \sqrt{2/n} \cdot \cos \frac{i(2j+1)\pi}{2n}$, with $i,j \in [n]$, where the first row has to be divided by $\sqrt{2}$ in order for $Q$ to be orthogonal, i.e. $Q^\top Q = I_n$.
+The DCT-II matrix is the transpose of DCT-III.
+In Appendix~\ref{appendix:compute-dct-on-gpu}, we provide details on how we can efficiently materialize the DCT matrix on GPU.
+Once we compute $Q$, we can use it in the dynamic column selection approach to efficiently compute low-rank projections of any two-dimensional matrix.

-We restate that we need to divide the first row by $\sqrt{2}$ to make $Q$ orthogonal.
-The computational efficiency comes from the element-wise product $\I \odot (2\I^{\top} + 1)$ that actually computes the integer entries $i(2j+1)$.
-Once we compute $Q$, we can use it as a replacement for the SVD procedure in conjunction with the dynamic selection of columns, which we explain in detail next.